programminghistorian/ph-submissions/en/drafts/originals/corpus-analysis-with-spacy.md

 Though admittedly a simple analysis, calculating part-of-speech frequency counts affirms prior studies which posit a correlation between lexico-grammatical features and disciplinary conventions [^11] and indicates an application of spaCy that can be adapted to serve other researchers' corpora and part-of-speech usage queries.

 The same type of analysis could be performed using the fine-grained part-of-speech tags; for example, we could look at how Biology and English students use sub-groups of verbs with different frequencies.
-Fine-grain tagging can be deployed in a similar loop to those above; just instead of retrieving the `token.pos_` for each word, call spacy to retrieve the `token.tag_`.
+Fine-grain tagging can be deployed in a similar loop to those above; just instead of retrieving the `token.pos_` for each word, call spaCy to retrieve the `token.tag_`.
 ```
 # Create list to store each dictionary
 tag_num_list = []